fmarque/The-3-Hackateers/Beatrice.md

-## Welcome to Beatrice Ng's read me!
+# Welcome to Beatrice Ng's README!
 ## :bulb: :books:
 I am a second year economics student in UofT focusing on Data Analytics!